-On an annual basis markets are evaluated for compliance with the requirements of PMI's YAP program.
-If markets have met at least 90 percent of the reachable coverage for each pillar, the shipment volume for the full calendar year, January 1 through December 31, is considered as being covered by YAP programs.
+If markets have deployed the program and have met at least 90 percent of the reachable coverage for each pillar in accordance with the program requirements set out in the program's standards, the shipment volume of such markets for the full calendar year, January 1 through December 31, is considered as being covered by the YAP program.

 Data on shipment volumes, by market, are extracted from PMI's financial reporting systems.
+Data on POS is maintained in the following systems:

-Pillar 1: PMI affiliates have local databases in which the physical or email addresses of the POS in their markets
+Pillar 1: PMI affiliates or PMI third-party trade partners have local databases in which the physical or email addresses of the POS in their markets are maintained.